jean-roland/LCSF_Doc/index.md

 * LCSF itself, which is two things:
     1. A specification to describe command sets that can fit most applications, even complex ones.
     2. A lightweight format to represent those command sets.
-* [LCSF C Stack](https://github.com/jean-roland/LCSF_C_Stack): A LCSF implementation written in C, add it to your project to easily encode and decode LCSF messages.
+* [LCSF C Stack](https://github.com/jean-roland/LCSF_C_Stack): An embedded-friendly LCSF implementation written in C, add it to your project to easily encode and decode LCSF messages.
+* [LCSF Stack Rust](https://github.com/jean-roland/LCSF_Stack_Rust): A memory-safe LCSF implementation written in Rust.
 * [LCSF Generator](https://github.com/jean-roland/LCSF_Generator): A C++/Qt graphic tool used to create, edit and deploy LCSF protocols.
-It generates code for the LCSF C stack and documentation (wiki and markdown format).
+It generates code for the LCSF stacks and documentation (wiki and markdown format).

 For more information on the other components, check their respective documentation.

 ## Real-world examples

 The following are two applications where LCSF was used:
-* A protocol to update FPGA firmware binaries to a dozen distant microcontrollers, with integrity control.
+* A protocol to update FPGA firmware binaries to a dozen distant micro-controllers, with integrity control.
-* A protocol to process the UI of a product (screen + buttons) controlled by a microcontroller from a distant Linux computer.
+* A protocol to process the UI of a product (screen + buttons) controlled by a micro-controller from a distant Linux computer.
 The intelligence of the UI was deported on the Linux because of architectural constraints.

 ## LCSF Documentation